Sovereign Hill: Mine tram

 The Sovereign Hill mine tram, opened in March 2008, is an inclined tramway that takes tourists into the mine for a tour.
 Each tram is 1.35 metres wide and 1.55 metres high, and can carry 33 passengers.
 The tram goes through a flap, and enters a dark tunnel.

 Stations

 The Sovereign Hill mine tram has 3 stations – the top station, and two bottom stations.
 The two bottom stations are located in the mine, and the top station is located in a small hut, which has 2 platforms and a tram per platform.
 The two bottom stations only has a single platform, as each mine tram goes to a different section.

+Wadawurrung Cultural Precinct

+Sovereign Hill has established the Wadawurrung Cultural Precinct to acknowledge and share the culture and history of the Wadawurrung people, the Traditional Owners of the land.
+This space is dedicated to cultural education, storytelling, and connecting visitors with the region's ancient past alongside its gold rush history.

+Australian Centre for Gold Rush Collections

+The Australian Centre for Gold Rush Collections houses and manages Sovereign Hill's collection of over 150,000 objects related to the gold rush era.
+It operates as a research and collections hub, providing public access to the archive through tours, programs, and an online database.